GINQO/Master-Item-Manager/README.md

 Qlik Sense >= 3.0

 # Usage
-1. From the Load Editor, create a Data Connection to the template excel file (provided)
+1. From the Load Editor, create a Data Connection to the template excel file (provided in zip)
-2. In your Qlik Sense Application, create one table for the template Dimensions and one for template Measures
+2. In your Qlik Sense Application, create one table for the template Dimensions and another for template Measures
 3. You can now use the Actions on the Master Items.

 # Actions